mliebelt/mliebelts-blog/content/blog/using-gatsby/index.md

 I faced problems here or there:

 * I had problems deploying the production version, when the directory `.cache` was not cleaned before.
-So I did that regularily.
+So I did that regularly.
+* And I had the problem to find all new resources I had to push, so look twice to not see missing documents, images, ...